dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

     If you notice an error: `Error: not_authed` this is because you forgot to export/set the environment variable for the SLACK_BOT_TOKEN.

-    🚩If you have trouble setting up your environment you can use a .env file with the [dotenv node package](https://www.npmjs.com/package/dotenv).
+    If you have trouble setting up your environment you can use a .env file with the [dotenv node package](https://www.npmjs.com/package/dotenv).

 1. Lets Say Hi!